robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 library.
 Allowing users to stop the server is not always desirable, and servers may support disabling this functionality somehow.
-The method, and also the exposed keyword, should return `True` or `False` depending was stopping allowed or not.
-That makes it possible for external tools to know did stopping the server succeed.
+The method, and also the exposed keyword, should return `True` or `False` depending on whether stopping is allowed or not.
+That makes it possible for external tools to know if stopping the server succeeded.

 The provided Python remote server can be used as a reference implementation.